 Overview of the replication

 Bastian et al. (2012) conducted three experiments, and our replication focused on Studies 1 and 2, which were simpler in design, and can be administered to our target sample.
-We combined the two studies into a singular data collection, displayed in random order, and made slight adjustments.
+We combined the two studies into a singular data collection, displayed in random order, with some slight adjustments.
 This design allowed us to both test the designs of the original studies, and to run further tests in comparing the effects of the different studies with the potential of additional insights.
 We have successfully employed similar designs in previous replications in our team (e.g., Adelina & Feldman, 2022; Vonasch et al., 2022; Yeung & Feldman, 2022).
 Also, we added one manipulation check item per condition in Study 2 and two attention check items (Aust et al., 2013) at the end of the survey in order to encourage and measure attentive participant engagement.

 Pre-registration and open-science